 If you're struggling with a dull complexion, vitamin C will become your new go-to.
-This serum is rich in the antioxidant, and will help reduce the appearance of fine lines all while firming up the skin.
+This serum is rich in the antioxidant, and it promises to help reduce the appearance of fine lines all while firming up the skin.

-Fine lines, wrinkles, and stretch marks don't stand a chance against this pure rosehip oil, which is potent in skin-loving essential fatty acids.
+Skin irritation, acne and dermatitis don't stand a chance against this pure rosehip oil, which is potent in skin-loving essential fatty acids.